sukhveer0000/Web-To-Native-/README.md

 2. Open in Android Studio.
 3. Sync Gradle and run the app.
 4. Set your Beeceptor URL in `Constants.kt` if needed.

+---

+## 📥 How to Install & Test

+To quickly test the application without building the code, follow these steps:

+1. **Download the APK:** Click on the `Pramod_Webview_Task.apk` file present in the root directory of this repository and download it.
+2. **Transfer to Phone:** Move the APK to your Android device (if downloaded on a PC).
+3. **Install:** Tap on the APK file to begin installation.

+> [!CAUTION]
+> **Play Protect Warning:** Since this is a **Debug Build**, Android might show a "Blocked by Play Protect" popup.
+Please click on **"Install Anyway"** to proceed with the installation.

+> [!IMPORTANT]
+> **Internet Access:** Ensure your device has an active internet connection for the WebView to load pages and for the API synchronization to work correctly.

+---